OkparaOkechukwu/atomchain/README.md

 You may contribute to the project, or donate kindly to:

-Bank Name: Access Bank (www.accessbankplc.com)

-Account Name: Okpara O. D.

-Account NUBAN Number: 0029737076

 In Progress:

-1. Atomchain Virtual Machine, AtomVM (32% complete)
+1. Atomchain Virtual Machine, AtomVM (36% complete)

 2. Atom Nodes implementations: .go, .js, .py, .php, .sh, .apk, .cs, etc.